jlewi/kubeflow-dev/kubeflow-deployments/jl-kf-v0-2-2/kubeflow_repo/docs_dev/releasing.md

 ## Create Release Workflow

-1. To have your image release workflow, you need build context which contains a script, build_image.sh which has the executable bit set:
+1. To have your image release workflow, you need build context which contains a build_image.sh which can be executed:
 ```
   build_image.sh ${DOCKERFILE} ${IMAGE} ${TAG} ...EXTRA_ARGS
 ```